ProJensen/Microsoft-365-Lab/Lab04-Suspicious-SignIn-Response/README.md

 ![Revoke sessions](https://raw.githubusercontent.com/ProJensen/Microsoft-365-Lab/refs/heads/main/Lab04-Suspicious-SignIn-Response/screenshots/3_Revoke_sessions.png)

-### Step 4A: Verify Response Actions from the Admin Side
-- Review the user account settings after the response actions
-- Confirm that the password reset was completed
-- Confirm that active sessions were revoked
-- Verify that the account has stronger protection after the response workflow

-### Step 4B: Verify Access from the User Side
+### Step 4: Verify Access from the User Side
-- Attempt to sign in using the user account after the response actions
+- Open **office.com** and attempt to sign in using the target user account
-- Confirm that the previous session is no longer active if applicable
+- Confirm that the previous password no longer worked
+- Sign in using the temporary password generated during the reset process
-- Verify that the user must use updated credentials or reauthentication steps to access the account
+- Observe that the user was prompted to change the password at the next sign-in

+This step helped confirm that the suspicious sign-in response forced reauthentication and improved account security.

 ## Expected Outcome
 At the end of this lab: